Charles E. Fuller (Baptist minister): Early life

-Ministry
+Career

-After his conversion in 1916, Fuller began to teach the adult Sunday school class at Placentia Presbyterian Church in Los Angeles, and later entered the Bible Institute of Los Angeles (now Biola University), eventually becoming chairman of the board.
+After his conversion in 1916, Fuller began to teach the adult Sunday school class at Placentia Presbyterian Church in Placentia (Orange County, in the Los Angeles metropolitan area.
+He later entered the Bible Institute of Los Angeles (now Biola University), eventually becoming chairman of the board.
 (Kraphol & Lippy 1999) states, "Under the tutelage of Biola's dean, Reuben A. Torrey, Fuller developed a religious perspective that was strongly weighted toward fundamentalism and dispensationalism.
 Fuller then dabbled in volunteer religious work in the Los Angeles area for several years until his fundamentalist views forced him and many of his Sunday school class to split from Placentia Presbyterian in 1925."
 Initially a Presbyterian, he became a Baptist minister in 1925.
 After his ordination as a Baptist minister, he pastored a group that named itself the Calvary Church.

 Fuller held revival meetings down the West Coast of the United States, and soon began using radio as a method to get his message out.
 By 1930, he was regularly broadcasting Calvary's Sunday school services as well as Bible study programs in the local area.
 Eventually, the time he spent on the radio broadcast conflicted with the time he spent pastoring his church, so he either resigned his pastorship or was fired in 1933 and formed the nonprofit Gospel Broadcasting Association to support his radio efforts.

 He gained renown as the host and speaker of The Old Fashioned Revival Hour, a weekly Sunday radio broadcast that aired from 1937 to 1968.
 The first nationwide broadcast occurred on October 3, 1937, on the Mutual Broadcasting System.
 Beginning in 1951, the program was carried on the ABC Radio Network, heard on more than 650 radio stations.

 The Old Fashioned Revival Hour broadcast was originally recorded in a Hollywood studio.
 In 1941, it was moved to the Long Beach Municipal Auditorium in Long Beach, California.
 From 1941 through 1958, audiences attended services that were broadcast live on the radio from the Auditorium.
 After January 12, 1958, the program was again produced in a studio.
 The broadcasts were noted for their music, featuring the Old Fashioned Revival Hour Choir and quartet, accompanied by organist George Broadbent and pianist Rudy Atwood.
 The choir made several popular recordings in the 1940s and 1950s.
 Aided by his wife, Grace, the Old Fashioned Revival Hour program created a family-like atmosphere, and by 1942 it had attracted an audience of over 10 million listeners worldwide.

 Fuller founded Fuller Theological Seminary in Pasadena, California, in 1947.
 His son, Daniel Fuller, served the seminary as Dean and professor of hermeneutics.
 In 2005 Daniel Fuller was honored at an awards convocation for 50 years of service to the seminary.